beskay/ethereum-offline-tx/README.md

 - [List of endpoint URLs](https://docs.etherscan.io/getting-started/endpoint-urls)
 - [List of chain IDs](https://chainlist.org/)

-If you are not comfortable using the command line, you can use [MyEtherWallet](https://kb.myetherwallet.com/es/offline/offline_transaction/)

 Credits to repository [ethereum-raw-transactions](https://github.com/0xV4L3NT1N3/ethereum-raw-transactions), which was used as a template.

 ### Appendix